HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 ## Write authorization

-### "Don't trust the client" and there's nothing but clients
+### "Don't trust the client" when there's nothing but clients

 When you're creating a traditional web app, you learn early on that **you can't trust what's coming from the user's browser**.
 You have no control over what happens on the client: A malicious user